-Social Functions in the Centre are any function over four hours and not exceeding eight hours.
+Social Functions in the Centre are any function over five hours and not exceeding eight hours.
 Wedding receptions, anniversaries, family reunions, staff appreciation parties, etc. are considered social functions.
 Social functions can only be held from September to June.

 1. All social events require a non-refundable security deposit of $100.00 to be applied to the cost of the rental.

 2. Payment in full must be received 2 weeks prior to the event, cash debit, MasterCard and Visa only.

 3. All events must end by 1am.
 The Centre is closed for business between 1 and 8 am.